jfynbo/PyLongslit/docs/sensfunction.rst

 to fit a sensitivity function.
 The sensitivity function is a function that describes the efficiency of the spectrograph as a function of wavelength.
-The sensitivity function is used to convert the extracted science spectrum to physical flux units.
+The sensitivity function is used to convert the extracted science spectrum from detector counts in ADU (analog to digital units) to physical flux units.

-The script used for this step is `sensfunction.py`.
-All output produced while running `standard.py` is used as input for this script.
+The script used for this step is `sensfunction.py`. :ref:`All output produced while running standard.py <standard>` is used as input for this script.
 Furthemore, a file describing the atmospheric extinction is needed.
 This file is provided for the tutorial, and is named `lapalma.dat` (since the data is from the `NOT <https://www.not.iac.es/>`_).
 If you are using another extinction file,